 - (1) The doctorate serves as proof of the ability to carry out in-depth, independent scientific work.
 The following achievements are required for the doctorate: - a) a written doctoral thesis which has a subject belonging to the field of natural sciences, mathematics, computer science, engineering or psychology and corresponds to the desired degree.
 For details see Section 10. - b) an oral exam (the doctoral defence).
-For details see Section 14. - The School of Mathematics and Science (hereinafter referred to as School V), the School of Medicine and Health Sciences (hereinafter referred to as School VI) and the School of Computing Science, Business Administration, Economics and Law on behalf of the Department of Computing Science (hereinafter referred to as School II/DFI) award, for doctoral work as defined in (1), doctoral degrees with the following possible titles: Doktor der Naturwissenschaften (abbreviated: Dr rer. nat., Doctor of Science); Doctor of Philosophy (PhD), Doktor der Philosophie (abbreviated: Dr phil., Doctor of Philosophy) or Doktor der Ingenieurwissenschaften (abbreviated: Dr-Ing., Doctor of Engineering) for advanced independent scientific achievements in the fields of science, mathematics, computing science, engineering or psychology.
-With their application for admission to the doctorate in accordance with Section 9 (1) and the application for the initiation of the doctoral degree procedure in accordance with Section 12 (2) (b) point IV, doctoral candidates must indicate which doctoral degree they are seeking.
-The decision on the title to be awarded is made by the responsible Doctorate Committee (Section 5). - (3) School V, School VI and School II/DFI may also, depending on the focus of the work, award the honorary degree of Doctor of Science (Doctor rerum naturalium honoris causa, abbreviated: Dr rer. nat. h. c.), the honorary degree of Doctor of Philosophy (Doctor philosophiae honoris causa, abbreviated: Dr phil. h. c.) or the honorary degree of Doctor of Engineering (abbreviated: Dr-Ing.
+For details see Section 14.

+(2) The School of Mathematics and Science (hereinafter referred to as School V), the School of Medicine and Health Sciences (hereinafter referred to as School VI) and the School of Computing Science, Business Administration, Economics and Law on behalf of the Department of Computing Science (hereinafter referred to as School II/DFI) award, for doctoral work as defined in (1), doctoral degrees with the following possible titles: Doktor der Naturwissenschaften (abbreviated: Dr rer. nat., Doctor of Science); Doctor of Philosophy (PhD), Doktor der Philosophie (abbreviated: Dr phil., Doctor of Philosophy) or Doktor der Ingenieurwissenschaften (abbreviated: Dr-Ing., Doctor of Engineering) for advanced independent scientific achievements in the fields of science, mathematics, computing science, engineering or psychology.
+With their application for admission to the doctorate in accordance with Section 12 (2) (b) point IV, doctoral candidates must indicate which doctoral degree they are seeking.
+The decision on the title to be awarded is made by the responsible Doctorate Committee (Section 5).

+(3) School V, School VI and School II/DFI may also, depending on the focus of the work, award the honorary degree of Doctor of Science (Doctor rerum naturalium honoris causa, abbreviated: Dr rer. nat. h. c.), the honorary degree of Doctor of Philosophy (Doctor philosophiae honoris causa, abbreviated: Dr phil. h. c.) or the honorary degree of Doctor of Engineering (abbreviated: Dr-Ing.
 E. h.).